 - Friend – in this instance, is often is used as a verb, such as “Can I befriend you?”

 - Stay – Malaysians will ask, “Where you stay?” instead of “Where do you live?”

 Right after some chitchat, most Malaysians will ask their new friend to join them for a “kopi” (coffee), “teh Tarik” (milky tea), or some “Makan” (a snack).

-- Is it? – The catch-all tag, for example – “We go out later, is it?” or even “We go kopi can?”
+- Is it?
+For example, the catch-all tag – “We go out later, is it?” or even “We go kopi can?”

 After some time, you may be accepted and invited to come along and go outstation.

 Normally this means a short drive from Kuala Lumpur to Ipoh or Penang and vice versa.

-- Outstation – any long trip out of the city, for example, “Wanna go outstation makan trip next week?”
+- For example, outstation – any long trip out of the city, “Wanna go outstation Makan trip next week?”

 - Revert – Originally, this revert means to return to.
 Malaysian say, “Please revert” instead of please reply.

-- Convoy – to travel in a group of cars, as “Let’s convoy to the restaurant”.
+- Convoy – to travel in a car group, as “Let’s convoy to the restaurant.”

 - OK – often linked with “lah,” it means moderately good rather than mediocre.
 “Okay, Lah?” – “Yes, I’ll do that.”
 “Okay, Lor” – I don’t really want to do it.
 And “Okay, Meh?” – Are you sure this is okay?

 - Jam – “Is it very jam now?”
 This means, “Is the traffic very bad now?”
 If you’re in a cab and you ask this, the driver will tell you the traffic.

 - So what do Malaysians say at an eatery?

 - Already – used rather than “now,” so “Eat already?” – Have you had your meal? and “He’s so fat already.”